Header Banner

-How To: Make Santa Maria style salsa
+How to Make Santa Maria style salsa

 This mild Santa Maria-style salsa recipe is adapted from one by Susan Righetti, an authority on the cuisine of California's central coast.
 Susan calls Santa Maria-style salsa, "the ketchup" of the Santa Maria valley, since it's always served along side the area's famous barbecued beef.